 Other disabilities that may qualify you for accommodations on the test are physical disabilities, psychological disorders, chronic health disabilities, and hearing or visual impairment.
 With special accommodations and a study program that takes these disabilities into account, there’s no reason why you shouldn’t be able to pass the test and get your high school equivalency certificate!

 Online studying can help students with ADD/ADHD, Dyslexia, or other learning disorders.
 With the Essential Education online study program, students can study in short bursts if needed, and they can choose when to study.
 This allows them to choose the best study environment for themselves.
 There are audio options for students who struggle with reading, so they can listen to each passage while they read, which can help focus understanding.
+We suggest Google Screen Reader for lessons that are not read by Leonard.
+Pop up boxes are not available on audio.
 Additionally, the option to review lessons gives students the ability to control when they move on, rather than forcing them to follow a scheduled curriculum.
 The Essential Education virtual classroom is more flexible to meet student needs, no matter what disabilities they have.